tonikelope/coronapoker/docs/TESTING.md

 cryptographic messages, consensus, settlement, SQLite and lifecycle transitions.
 It does not certify subjective rendering quality, physical audio devices or real Internet/NAT behavior; use focused manual checks for those surfaces.

-## Future improvement: simplify scenario extension

-Adding a complete real-game scenario currently requires coordinated changes across the PowerShell CLI and certification matrix, the Java scenario catalog, parent orchestration, node-side policy, contract tests and public tables.
-The contributor guide makes that workflow explicit, but the number of manual integration points remains higher than desirable.

-This does not currently justify a harness refactor by itself.
-Revisit it when new scenario families must be added regularly or the existing registration cost starts causing omissions.
-A safe future refactor should proceed in small, behavior-preserving stages: first strengthen characterization tests, then extract per-family handlers from the parent and node classes, introduce an exactly-once handler registry, and finally centralize machine-readable scenario metadata.
-Existing CLI values, seeds, `CP_E2E_*` markers, gates, timeouts, diagnostics and green/red oracles must remain stable throughout.
-Run the full `fast` matrix after common harness changes, and use `stress` only if timing, scheduling, watchdog or gate semantics change.

 </div>